JadaTijssen/Portfolio/Thesis/README.md

 Therefore, different methods to multiply matrices are compared.

 About the code:
-The files tropnum.h and io.cpp create the **declaration?? object?? structure??** TropicalNumber so that for these variables the tropical operator will be used correctly.
+The files tropnum.h and io.cpp create the class TropicalNumber so that for these variables the tropical operator will be used correctly.

 timer.h is used to compute the running time of a chosen program.
 This is used to compare different matrix multiplication methods.